patilchetan25/HealthApp/README.md

 # HealthApp

-## This is Multi Machine learning prediction app
+## This is Multi- Disease Machine learning prediction app